scottgal/mostlylucid.dse/code_evolver/SPECIFICATION_BASED_SELECTION.md

 ## Summary

-Specification-based model selection will transform Code Evolver from a tier-based system to an intelligent constraint solver that:
+Specification-based model selection will transform mostlylucid DiSE from a tier-based system to an intelligent constraint solver that:

 - Accepts natural language performance specifications
 - Predicts which models can meet requirements